 The Rescue Route: More Than Just Secondhand Dogs

 When Sarah adopted 6-year-old Bonnie from a terrier rescue, she expected baggage.
 What she got: a dog who knew โsit,โ loved car rides, and was housebroken. โHer previous owner passed awayโshe just needed a soft landing,โ Sarah says.
-But rescue Cairns isnโt always this dreamy:
+But rescuing Cairns isnโt always this dreamy:

 The Good, The Bad, & The Hairy